ricardorompar/blog/content/posts/poem-an-atom/index.md

   - life
 # nolastmod: true
 # math: true
-draft: true
+draft: false
 ---

 An atom in the universe, a universe of atoms.
+Where my subtitle comes from.

 <!--more-->